MrFlynn/Minecraft-Biome-Traveler/README.md

 This should list the biomes that have been explored and those which have not in their respective lists (image below shows this).

+**NOTE**: This program doesn't auto-reload the biome lists.
+The above process from (1) has to be redone in order to reload the biome lists.

 ![Biome Traveler Window](http://i.imgur.com/loDSS1R.png)